fossabot/raccoon-siem/README.md

 ### Destination
 Destination's goal is to send normalized events to various endpoints.
 For example, to event storage or correlators.
 It can be used whithin [collector](#collector) and [correlator](#correlator).

+### Normalized event
+Normalized event is a special structure wich defines a static set of fields available for mapping, comparission, e.t.c.
+It is passed over the network (between Raccoon components) in JSON format.
+Full list of available fields can be found [here](https://github.com/tephrocactus/raccoon-siem/blob/master/sdk/normalization/event.go#L32).